paulnivin/cni-ipvlan-vpc-k8s/README.md

 ## Example Configuration

-This example CNI conflist uses the bundled modified `cni-ipvlan-vpc-k8s-ipvlan` plugin to create Pod IPs on the secondary and above ENI adapters and chains with the `cni-ipvlan-vpc-k8s-unnumbered-ptp` plugin to create unnumbered point-to-point links back to the default namespace from each Pod.
+This example CNI conflist create Pod IPs on the secondary and above ENI adapters and chains with the upstream ipvlan plugin (0.7.0 or later required) and the `cni-ipvlan-vpc-k8s-unnumbered-ptp` plugin to create unnumbered point-to-point links back to the default namespace from each Pod.
 New interfaces will be attached to subnets tagged with `kubernetes_kubelet` = `true`, and created with the defined security groups.